keksiqc/cially/README.md

 1. Clone the repository
 2. Open the directory where the source code was cloned and locate the `docker-compose.yaml` file
 3. On `cially-web` service find the line `NEXT_PUBLIC_WEBSITE_URL=http://localhost:3000` and replace with the actual URL where your dashboard is going to run on. **Do not include `/` in the end** Example URLs would be `http://192.12xx.xxx:3000` or `http://cially-test-domain.com`
+4. On `cially-bot` replace `BOT_TOKEN` and `CLIENT_ID` accordingly
-4. Go back to your CLI and run `cd cially` (or whatever the directory that contains the source code is)
+5. Go back to your CLI and run `cd cially` (or whatever the directory that contains the source code is)
-5. Run `docker compose up --build`
+6. Run `docker compose up --build`
-6. Make sure to follow the initial setup instructions regarding Pocketbase/Discord Bot Setup
+7. Make sure to follow the initial setup instructions regarding Pocketbase/Discord Bot Setup
-7. And success!
+8. And success!
 The dashboard should be up and running!
 Make sure to let the bot store some data first before taking a look at your servers!

 ### Manual Setup
 #### Pocketbase Instance